 The easiest way to find your family and friends after the race is to have a plan beforehand.
 Meet up at the post-race Finish Line Concert.
 In this area, you can pick up some Official Memorial Marathon merchandise and grab some more food!

 What time should I get there on Race Day?

 There’s lots going on before the race kicks off.
 Join us at 5:30am at the Survivor Tree for an inspiring pre-race sunrise service.
 Announcements start at 6am and include the 168 seconds of silence, one for each of those killed in the Oklahoma City bombing, that runners tell us creates the most moving race start anywhere.
 Cheer on the wheelchair athletes as their race begins at 6:25am before you take off at 6:30am.

 Are shuttles available?

 There will be shuttles running a continual loop to and from designated hotels and the start/finish area.
-There will also be shuttles running continual loops to and from the start area to the Relay Exchanges.
-Shuttle schedules will be posted as we get closer to the race.

 When do the corrals open on Race Day?